Last Updated on October 16, 2021

 The Titanic Exhibit in the Luxor is an amazing trip back in time with over 200 actual artifacts from the oceanliner, a huge piece of the ship, and a recreated grand staircase.One of the notable parts of the tour is your entrance ticket, or boarding pass, which contains the name of one of the actual passengers on the Titanic.
 As you leave, you are able to see if your passenger lived or died.
 It is a moving experience.

 The Neon Boneyard is a 2 acre outdoor museum showcasing over 200 neon signs and 11 restored signs, which are lit during the night tours.
 This is a fun walk through old Vegas!

-Hour long guided tours run every 20 minutes from 10am til 11pm, and should be booked in advance online.
+Hour long guided tours run from 7pm til 10:45pm, and should be booked in advance online.

 Madame Tussaud’s Wax Museum

 This might be the closest any of us get to the celebrities featured in Madame Tussaud’s Wax Museum.
 Take a selfie with presidents, sports legends, music icons, and movie heros.

 The museum adds new wax figures regularly, so you’ll always see something new.
 They have a combo package with the gondola ride next door.

 This amazing exhibit of over 13 whole real human bodies that have been preserved along with over 200 organs.
 It’s interesting to see how the lungs change with smoking, and the growing fetus at each stage of pregnancy.